google/comprehensive-rust/src/memory-management/copy-types.md

 # More to Explore

 - Shared references are `Copy`/`Clone`, mutable references are not.
-This is because rust requires that mutable references be exclusive, so while it's valid to make a copy of a shared reference, creating a copy of a mutable reference would violate Rust's borrowing rules.
+This is because Rust requires that mutable references be exclusive, so while it's valid to make a copy of a shared reference, creating a copy of a mutable reference would violate Rust's borrowing rules.